schellingerhout/schellingerhout.github.io/_posts/2019-10-17-objecteditparttern.md

 {% endhighlight %}

-Our edit dialog can manipulate the object at will, knowing that if we hit cancel no edits are preserved, and if we commit our changes we will assign them to the original object.
+Our edit dialog can manipulate the object at will, knowing that if we hit cancel no edits are preserved, and if we commit our changes, we will assign them to the original object.

 ## Conclusion ##

 I hope you find the code pattern useful.
-If you do please be so kind to link to this article
+If you do, please be so kind to link to this article